monperrus/smallest-java-ci/README.md

 A small Java Continuous Integration server.
 ===========================================================
 This is a simple server for Continuous Integration development.
 It is meant to be called as webhook by Github.
 The HTTP part of it is based on Jetty.
-We use Maven for building and managing our project.
+Maven is used to build and test, and notifications to the repository are sent through the GitHub status API.

+## Contributions
+**Philip Andersson (CSCphilp):** Maven handling, JSON handling, bug fixes

+**Zehua Guo (gzh0528):** Cloning, building and testing the repository

+**Jonatan Yao Håkansson (jonte450):** Testing

+**Elisabet Lövkvist (SQUEEEE):** Documaentation, code skeleton for server functions

+**Kalle Meurman (Wizkas0):** Cloning the repo, sending notification to GitHub

+## How to run:
 We assume here that you have a standard Linux machine (eg with Ubuntu), with Java and Maven installed.

-## How to run:
 After checking out the repository, build it in the root directory using the following command:

 ```
 mvn package